junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ## Data Store

-We will use both types of containers for our project, time-series, and collection container.
+We will use both types of containers for our project, time-series and collection container.
 Time series for storing world population data and the collection container for storing world population data by country.

 As with any other database, we need to connect to it first.
-On GridDB we need to connect to the cluster.
+On GridDB, we need to connect to the cluster.
 You can see the cluster configuration at

 ```zsh
 /var/lib/gridstore/conf/gs_cluster.json